-Table 2 and Figure 6 on pages 33 and 34 have been created to provide help in selecting a heat exchange fluid media for your constant temperature bath.
-These charts provide both a visual and numerical representation of most of the physical qualities important in making a selection.
-The list is not all inclusive.
-There may be other useful fluids not shown in this listing.
+Table and Figure 4 on pages and 33 have been created to provide help in selecting a heat exchange fluid media for your constant temperature bath.
+The charts provide both a visual and numerical representation of most of the physical qualities important in making a selection.
+The list is not all inclusive, many useable fluids may not have been shown in this listing.